snow6oy/recurrink/README.md

 ### TODO
 - add new flatten shapes to codebase
+- ~Gnomon should support sizes: small and medium~
 - add Inkscape palettes
-- Gnomon should support sizes: small and medium
 - validation should be done by Shape
+- CLEN is always 6 !
 - implement new YAML by extending TmpFile
 - add flatten to not bft
 - mock toggle using code and run cflat tests